daraperini/learning-react-typescript-aluroni/README.md

 Aluroni's development started during Alura's Class *React: handling static files*.
 In this class I created a Italian restaurant menu wich you can navigate as you wish: see the complete menu and order it using the ordanator options, filter specific dishes using the filters or search for a specific dish using the search input.

+Then the code was refactored during the course *React: React Router library* so it would be possible to implement React Router.
+I also created new pages: home, about, details and Not Found.
+In this class I also standardize the code using ESLint.

 For the developmento of the project I used TypeScript.
 CSS was written using CSS Modules and classNames package.

-> The project is expanding at the moment in the class *React: React Router library*

 To see the project development so far, click [here](https://learning-react-typescript-aluroni.vercel.app/).